Culinary and Welding Fall Break Study Abroad in South Africa

 Program Eligibility

-• For the Welding cohort: Must be a Welding, Culinary, Baking and Pastry Arts, NDE, Construction, Skilled Trades, HVAC, or Hospitality student with a GPA of 2.0 or higher.
+- For the Welding cohort: Must be a Welding, Culinary, Baking and Pastry Arts, NDE, Construction, Skilled Trades, or HVAC student with a GPA of 2.0 or higher.

 Associated Courses

-* Please note, both of these courses require pre-requisite courses (D), please meet with your advisor to see if you are eligible before applying.
+- Note, this course requires pre-requisite courses (D); please meet with your advisor to see if you are eligible before applying.

 Program Leaders